alejandroviegener/OrdenTakenPredictor/README.md

 From now on this directory will be refered to as $REPO_BASE_DIR.

-The application is dockerized, to build the Docker image follow these steps:
+The application is dockerized, to build the Docker images follow these steps:

 1) Change to the repo base directory: